dashpay/proposal-generator/README.md

 ## Get Started

-Before being able to use this repository, you will need to build the @anonymousbitcoin/anoncore-lib for browser which is a required dependency.
+Before being able to use this repository, you will need to build the bitcore-lib-anon for browser which is a required dependency.
 This can be done easily by running:

 ```
 npm install
 npm run build
 ```

 You will find in the vendor folder the file index.js which index.html reference.
-This file handle a browserified version of @anonymousbitcoin/anoncore-lib aswell as some inner logic that you can find in "js/index.js".
+This file handle a browserified version of bitcore-lib-anon aswell as some inner logic that you can find in "js/index.js".

 ## Dockerized